junksamiad/template-sender-engine/lld/processing-engines/whatsapp/06-template-management.md

-# WhatsApp Processing Engine - Template Management and Message Sending
+# WhatsApp Processing Engine - Template and Message Processing

 > **Part 6 of 9 in the WhatsApp Processing Engine documentation series**

 ## 1. Introduction

-This document details how the WhatsApp Processing Engine manages message templates and handles message sending through the Twilio API.
-WhatsApp requires business accounts to use pre-approved templates for initial outbound messages, and this system manages these templates while providing a streamlined interface for sending messages.
+This document details the complete message processing flow in the WhatsApp Processing Engine, including template management, message sending through the Twilio API, and conversation tracking.
+It covers how templates are managed, how messages are processed and sent, and how conversation records are updated in DynamoDB.
+The document also includes details about business integration setup and status tracking.

+Key areas covered:
+1. Template Management and Structure
+2. Message Sending Process
+3. Twilio Integration
+4. Conversation Record Updates
+5. Status Tracking
+6. Business Integration Setup

 ## 2. WhatsApp Template Structure